-- ii The annual detailed budget update shall include the projected costs, benefits, and energy saving goals of each program, as well as the total resource cost of efficiency resources in cents/lifetime kWh or cents/lifetime MMBtu. - iii.
-Annual EE Plans may include proposals for system benefit charge rate changes. - iv.
-The Annual Plan shall identify the energy cost savings and bill impacts that Rhode Island ratepayers will realize through its implementation. - v.
-The Annual Plan filings shall also provide for adjustment, as necessary, to the remaining years of the Three-Year Plan based on experience, ramp-up, and assessment of the resources available.
+- i.
+Annual EE Plans will, if necessary set provide any requested deviations from annual budgets set in the Three-Year EE Plans to a detailed budget for the Annual Planmeeting the savings targets goals set in Three-Year EE Plans., covering the annual period beginning the following January 1, that identifies the projected costs; benefits; and energy saving goals of the portfolio and of each program.
+The budget shall identify, at the portfolio level, the projected total resource cost of efficiency resources in cents/lifetime kWh or cents/lifetime MMBtu. - ii.
+The annual detailed budget update shall include the projected costs, benefits, and energy saving goals of each program, as well as the total resource cost of efficiency resources in cents/lifetime kWh or cents/lifetime MMBtu. - iii.
+Annual EE Plans may will include proposals for system benefit charge rate changes reflecting the funding requirements given actual spend and sales relative to forecasts in the Three-Year EE Plan. - The Annual Plan shall identify the energy cost savings and bill impacts that Rhode Island ratepayers will realize through its implementation. - v.
+The Annual Plan filings shall also provide for adjustment, as necessary, to the remaining years of the Three Year EE Plan based on experience, ramp up, and assessment of the resources available.